-Net cash used in investing activities in 2018 and 2017 consisted solely of the purchase of property and equipment offset by proceeds from the sale of equipment.
+Net cash used in investing activities in 2019 consisted primarily of funds provided to Curetis GmbH as part of the interim facility.
+Net cash used in investing activities in 2018 consisted of the purchase of property and equipment offset by proceeds from the sale of equipment.